Sploder-Saptarshi/sploder-platformer-master/README.md

 # sploder-platformer

-Original client-side AS3/Flash source code for the Sploder (http://www.sploder.com) Platformer
+Modified client-side AS3/Flash source code for the Sploder (http://www.sploder.com) Platformer creator that adds support for music to be played in the .MP3 format.
+This also modifies as3corelib's JSON library to allow everything to be compiled in Flash Player 11 and above.

 ## History